SergeiKornienko/python-project-lvl1/README.md

 # Brain-progression

-n this game you need to determine the missing number in a progression.
+In this game you need to determine the missing number in a progression.

 [![asciicast](https://asciinema.org/a/381252.svg)](https://asciinema.org/a/381252)